officelifehq/docs/docs/documentation/operate/expenses.md

 When an expense is logged by the employee:

-* a notification is created for the manager to let him know that he has to approve the expense,
+* a notification is created for the manager to let him know that (s)he has to approve the expense,
 * the status of the expense becomes waiting for manager’s approval.

 The manager will now see the expense on his manager’s dashboard.
 The expense can be approved or rejected.